Skip to main content

 Description

 CVE-2026-39406 is a path traversal vulnerability in honojs node-server versions prior to 1.
 19. 13.
 The issue arises from inconsistent path handling in the serveStatic function, which normalizes repeated slashes in request paths.
-This inconsistency can allow bypassing route-based middleware authorization that does not correctly match paths with repeated slashes, potentially exposing protected static files.
-The vulnerability has a medium severity with a CVSS score of 5.
-3. A fix is available in version 1.
+When route-based middleware is used for authorization, paths containing repeated slashes may bypass middleware checks, allowing unauthorized access to protected static files.
+This vulnerability has a CVSS score of 5.
+3 (medium severity) and does not affect availability or integrity, only confidentiality to a limited extent.
+The vulnerability is fixed in version 1.
 19. 13.

 AI-Powered Analysis